MineGame159/BeefSFML/README.md

 # BeefSFML
-SFML wrapper for the Beef programming language https://www.beeflang.org created by Meatnose and then finished by me.
+SFML wrapper for the Beef programming language https://www.beeflang.org created by Meatnose (EnokViking) and then finished by me.
 This wrapper depends on the CSFML bindings which can be found here: https://www.sfml-dev.org/download/csfml.

 **IMPORTANT:** Before 0.42.5 gets released you must use nightly build.
 There is a bug with multiple projects using CopyToDependents command.